 another.
 You work with the body you have been given.
 Your overall goal is to improve and maintain your body.

 Terry says; “I have taken several of Michele’s programs and I highly recommend you join her 30-Day Weight Loss Athon.”

-So make 2018 your weight loss year by being SMART!
+So make this year your weight loss year by being SMART!

 People are amazed at what they achieve in just a few minutes each day.